welcome to the mayan ruins website .

 structure 2 north side mario alfredo mercado

 JAINA- Campeche (Yucatan), Mexico

-Jaina is a small site located on an island off the western coast of the Yucatan Peninsula, north of the state capital Campeche.
-It is located within the Parque Natural Petenes.
-It is considered by some researchers to be a burial ground for the Maya elite, renowned for the realistic and gracefully executed figurines found with those interred there.
-It is thought that there are over 20,000 graves located here, with about 1,000 so far excavated.
-Other researchers believe it to have been an important trade center.
+Jaina, Temple on the Water, is a compact archaeological zone located on an island off the western coast of the Yucatan Peninsula.
+It is 25 miles/42 kms north of the state capital Campeche, and is located within the Parque Natural Petenes.
+The island itself was artificially created to facilitate commerce along the Gulf Coast.
+It was at one time considered to be a necropolis for the Maya elite being world- renowned for the realistic and gracefully executed figurines found with those interred there.
+Current interpretations however, reveal the site to have been an important Gulf Coast commercial center.